jackdewinter/pymarkdown/docs/extensions/pragmas.md

 #### Available Commands

-The only command that is currently in place in the `disable-next-line` command.
+The only two commands currently in place are the `disable-next-line` command and the `disable-num-lines` command.

 Note that due to the reasons mentioned
 [in this section](https://github.com/jackdewinter/pymarkdown/blob/main/docs/advanced_scanning.md#pragmas),